 When online businesses employ people, they are generally working remotely.
 It is essential to develop goals for each employee to ensure that they know what is expected from them.

 Sometimes it may seem a waste of time to go through all the steps to plan your online business before you start, but planning and setting goals are the foundation you will build your business on.
-The better the planning and goal-setting, the more efficient your online business will be.
+The better the planning and goal-setting, the more efficient and effective your online business will be.